Skip to content

 Why temperature=0.3?
 Lower temperature produces more deterministic, factual responses.
 For clinical genomics, hallucination is dangerous — the model should report only what the evidence supports.

-Chapter 4: Drug Discovery Pipeline — Deep Dive
+Chapter 4: Therapeutic Discovery Engine — Deep Dive

 4.1 The 10-Stage Architecture